skx/cpmulator/README.md

 This means the code in this repository isn't 100% portable; it will work on Linux and MacOS hosts, but not Windows.

-There _is_ code to disable echoing in the golang standard library, for example you can [consider the code in the readPassword function](https://cs.opensource.google/go/x/term/+/refs/tags/v0.20.0:term_unix.go) in `x/term`.
-Unfortunately the facilities there are only sufficient for reading a _line_, not a _character_.
+There _is_ code to set a console into RAW mode, and disable echoing input, for example you can [consider the code in the readPassword function](https://cs.opensource.google/go/x/term/+/refs/tags/v0.20.0:term_unix.go) in `x/term`.
+Unfortunately the facilities there are only sufficient for reading a _line_, not a _character_ which means we'll need to essentially copy and paste their implementations inline to take advantage of this, and restore portability.

+This is tracked in #65.